 It has a segregated PSU mount for enhanced thermal control, supports all motherboard sizes up to ATX, and has space for some of the largest graphics cards in the world, despite its relatively compact size.

 For around $50, there are few cases that can match this one at this size.
-A real diamond in the rough.
+Theis a real diamond in the rough.

 While Nanoxia might not be as much a household name as some of the other company’s on this list, it still produces excellent cases.
 They’re geared towards one thing in particular.
 Silence.
 Not gently humming, not a comfortable wooshing — but absolute silence.
 The Nanoxia Deep Silence 3 is its best mid tower solution to that problem, and it’s a decent all round case, that would be perfect for audio producers, or anyone who wants zero distraction from their PC components and cooling.

 The interior of the Deep Silence 3 looks a little dated, catering as it does to so many 5.25-inch drive bays, and lacking internal watercooling mounts, but what it lacks in modern convenience, it makes up for in quality of materials.
-The Deep Silence 3 has thick case panels and sound deadening material that makes sure that even with high-end components and powerful cooling systems, you shouldn’t hear anything once you’ve secured all the panels.
+Thehas thick case panels and sound deadening material that makes sure that even with high-end components and powerful cooling systems, you shouldn’t hear anything once you’ve secured all the panels.

 There’s also plenty of space for customization, with heaps of removable drive bays letting you fill this workhorse chassis with everything you need for a high-power, but quiet, system.